Clem-Pat/automate_planning_maker/README.md

 - Everyone has the same number of time slots and balanced coefficients.
 If someone has more time slots than others, it is because they had more slots a long time ago compared to the others. (last_Foyz_fucked)

 - Specific to this version: The "mefos" cannot have a time slot on "mefo" day.
-However, the "mefos" are not considered as time slots.
+However, the "mefos" are not considered time slots.
 Therefore, they will have the same number of slots as others PLUS their "mefo" evening.
-TODO: Ensure they have fewer slots (this will be addressed in the next version, but currently, there's a bug where the computer often adds people to S3 on "mefo" evenings even when it is not necessary).
+TODO: Ensure they have fewer slots (this will be addressed in the next version, but currently, there's a bug where the computer often adds people to S3 on "mefo" evenings even when it is unnecessary).

 ## New Features in Version 1.3

-- The team is no longer limited to "Foy'z 25" but can be any team whose members are specified in the "Team-data.xlsx" Excel file.
+- The team is no longer limited to "Foy'z 25" but can be any team with members' names specified in the "Team-data.xlsx" Excel file.

-- The "mefos" can be specified in the Excel file or in the application.
+- The "mefos" can be specified in the Excel file or the application.
 They will not be assigned a time slot on "mefo" day.
 TODO: Ensure they have fewer slots (See TODO.md).

 ## Format of Compatible Excel Files